sdhanson/vrsc-f18/lesson-1/README.md

   * GameObjects
   * Meshes / Materials
   * Individual Task: Creating a Rocket Ship
     * Primitives
     * Placeholder Art
     * Prefabs
     * Grouping

 #### Creating the Project with a Github repository
 First, we will create a new Unity project and set it up with a Github repo.
-Create a new repository on github.
+  1. Create a new repository on github.
-Clone the repository onto the Desktop.
+  2. Clone the repository onto the Desktop.

 Now, launch Unity.
-Select New.
+  1. Select New.
-For the Location field, find the GitHub repository you just made.
+  2. For the Location field, find the GitHub repository you just made.
 I.E. I would select /Users/sarahanson/Documents/Github/vrsc-unity-test as the location for my project.
-You can name your project whatever you like and keep it as Unity 3D.
+  3. You can name your project whatever you like and keep it as Unity 3D.

 ##### Individual Task
   - Create a “Scenes” folder in the Assets folder
   - Save the open, untitled scene as “Level 1”

 Now, head back over to Github Desktop and look at your repository for this project.
 There are a bunch of new files!
-Create a commit message and publish the repository.
+Create a commit message and **publish the repository**.

 These are the basic steps for starting a game.
 It is a good idea to have different folders in the Assets folder for Scenes, Scripts, Materials, Prefabs, etc.

-#### Default Scene (Lighting)
+### Default Scene (Lighting)
 If you take a look at the default GameObjects in your scene, you will see a Main Camera (with an Audio Listener) and Directional Light!
 We already covered the purpose of the main camera (seeing) and the audio listener (hearing).

 #### Lighting